PtPrashantTripathi/PortfolioTracker/FRONTEND/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request 💄
-about: Suggest a new idea for AdminKit.
+about: Suggest a new idea for PortfolioTracker.
 labels: enhancement
 ---